agiliq/djenofdjango/source/Introduction.rst

 What is Django?
 ===============

-    * The web framework for perfectionists with deadlines.
     * Django is a free open-source web framework, written in Python, which follows the model-view-template(MVT) architectural pattern.
 It is maintained by Django Software Foundation(DSF).
 Django's primary goal is to ease the creation of complex, database-driven websites.
     * Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 Built by experienced developers, it takes care of much of the hassle of Web development, so you can focus on writing your app without needing to reinvent the wheel.